pjonceski/EmployeeManager/README.md

 ### About Employee Manager ###

-Employee manager is an android application that implements the viper clean architecture and android best practices.
+Employee manager is an android application with purpose to show implementation of the viper clean architecture and android best practices.
+To achieve clean application and responsive ui the application implements Dagger 2.1+, RxJava2 2.+, RxAndroid 2.+, ButterKnife 2.+, Retrofit 2.+, ConstraintLayout, RecyclerView, Firebase JobDispatcher, Picasso 2.7+.
 The ui is designed following the material design guidelines.
-To achieve clean application and responsive ui the application implements Dagger 2.1+, RxJava2 2.+, RxAndroid 2.+, ButterKnife 2.+, Retrofit 2.+, ConstraintLayout, RecyclerView, Firebase JobDispatcher, Picasso 2.7+.

 ### Features of Employee Manager ###